 Research focusing on the behavioral consequences of childhood adversity has consistently highlighted sleep disturbances as one of the most pronounced maladaptive behavioral outcomes of adverse early exposures (reviewed in [24-30]).
-Childhood adversity was shown to induce multiple forms of sleep disturbances, including insomnia, shorter sleep durations, difficulty falling or staying asleep, hyperarousal, irregular sleep patterns, increased awakenings during the night, greater number of body movements during sleep, parasomnia and poorer sleep quality or efficiency.
-Additionally, childhood adversity, particularly sexual abuse, may cause nightmares, flashbacks and intrusive memories which can interfere with sleep quality [31-33].
-Across studies, childhood-adversity-induced sleep disturbances were demonstrated using various assessment methods including self-report questionnaires [34-47], interviews [48,49], surveys [50-52], parental reports [53,54], case manager reports [55], sleep diaries [46], polysomnography and actigraphy [33,56-58], or combinations of these methods [59-61].
-Similar to its lifelong impact on physical and mental health, childhood adversity was found to perturb sleep during infancy and childhood but also throughout adolescence and into adulthood and old age.
-Interestingly though, the range of affected individuals varied across studies, with sleep disturbances reported in anywhere between 8.7% to 59.5% of individuals exposed to childhood adversity.
+Childhood adversity has been shown to induce multiple forms of sleep disturbances, including insomnia, shorter sleep durations, difficulty falling or staying asleep, hyperarousal, irregular sleep patterns, increased awakenings during the night, a greater number of body movements during sleep, parasomnia, and poorer sleep quality or efficiency.
+Additionally, childhood adversity, particularly sexual abuse, may cause nightmares, flashbacks, and intrusive memories that can interfere with sleep quality [31-33].
+Across studies, childhood adversity-induced sleep disturbances have been demonstrated using various assessment methods, including self-report questionnaires [34-47], interviews [48,49], surveys [50-52], parental reports [53,54], case manager reports [55], sleep diaries [46], polysomnography and actigraphy [33,56-58], or combinations of these methods [59-61].
+Similar to its lifelong impact on physical and mental health, childhood adversity was found to perturb sleep not only during infancy and childhood, but also throughout adolescence and into adulthood and old age.
+Interestingly though, the range of affected individuals varies across studies, with sleep disturbances reported in between 8.7% and 59.5% of individuals exposed to childhood adversity.
 Such a wide range of affected individuals may stem from differences in study settings and sleep outcome measurements, as well as from differences in the type and frequency of reported adversities.
-Indeed, both retrospective and prospective studies demonstrated “dose-response” relationship between the severity, intensity and chronicity of childhood adversity and the extent of sleep disturbances exhibited later in life [31-33,38,42,44,46,49,50,52,53,59].
+Indeed, both retrospective and prospective studies demonstrated a “dose-response” relationship between the severity, intensity, and chronicity of childhood adversity and the extent of sleep disturbances exhibited later in life [31-33,38,42,44,46,49,50,52,53,59].

-Addressing the question of why would childhood adversity so potently impact sleep, it is important to keep in mind that many types of childhood adversities, particularly sexual abuse, often occur in bedrooms and/or at night, hence the impact of such experiences might be most prominently associated with sleep, being in bed, or being in the dark [30].
+Addressing the question of why would childhood adversity so potently impact sleep, it is important to bear in mind that many types of childhood adversities, particularly sexual abuse, often occur in bedrooms and/or at night.
+Hence, the impact of such experiences might be most prominently associated with sleep, being in bed, or being in the dark [30].
 The prominent “hyperarousal model of insomnia” posits that childhood adversity may lead to elevated levels of arousal or failure to downregulate arousal at night, processes that are not conducive to sleep [28,30].
-While hyperarousal or hypervigilance represent potentially adaptive behavioral tendencies under uncertain and threatening environment, their long-term consequences might be maladaptive, eventually leading to long-term reduction in sleep quality and sleep disturbances [29].
-Additional accounts for the impact of childhood adversity on sleep quality suggest that increased risk for early initiation of adverse health behaviors following childhood adversity, such as smoking and substance use, may negatively impact sleep [62-64].
+While hyperarousal or hypervigilance represent potentially adaptive behavioral tendencies in uncertain and threatening environments, their long-term consequences might be maladaptive, eventually leading to a long-term reduction in sleep quality and sleep disturbances [29].
+Additional accounts for the impact of childhood adversity on sleep quality suggest that increased risk for the early initiation of adverse health behaviors following childhood adversity, such as smoking and substance use, may negatively impact sleep [62-64].
 Alternatively, it has been suggested that growing up with increased family chaos and household disruption may interrupt the learning of proper sleeping habits [38,56].

-3. Sleep disturbances and stress vulnerability at adulthood
+3. Sleep disturbances and stress vulnerability in adulthood